Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 There are currently 1.6 million beneficiaries in California who qualify for both Medicare and Medi-Cal.

-Being dual eligible for both programs is a result of meeting the eligibility criteria for each.
+Being dually eligible for both programs is a result of meeting the eligibility criteria for each.
 For example, you can qualify for Medicare by being older than 65 and qualify for Medi-Cal because of having a low income.

 For those enrolled in both programs, Medi-Cal and Medicare work together in coordinating and providing care.
 With this type of arrangement, Medi-Cal wraps around Medicare coverage, helping to pay for Medicare premiums, copayments and deductibles.